fosshostorg/public-docs/docs/products-and-services/aarch64-virtual-private-server.md

 ![](/assets/aarch64-choosing-vm-specs.png)

-Available VPS plans
+## Available VPS plans

-You can also choose your desired hostname for your VPS accessing region (currently available only in Boston, MA, and Maidstone, UK).
+You can also choose your desired hostname for your VPS accessing region.
+It's available in:
+- Boston, MA
+- Maidstone, UK
+- Ogden, UT

 After creating and provisioning is done, you will be presented with information on how to access your instance.